Terms of Business

 We will endeavour to make arrangements for all your investments to be registered in your name (except where a nominee is used in which case it will be held by the nominee with you as the beneficial owner) unless you instruct us otherwise in writing.
 Our normal ways of communicating with you are by telephone, post, e-mail or in person.

 - All policy documents will be forwarded to you as soon as practicable after we receive them.
-If there are a number of documents relating to a series of transactions, we will normally hold each document until the series is complete and then forward them to you.

 - We will issue any documentation/recommendations and any other communication to you in English (unless agreed otherwise).